AI Documentation Assistants in Primary Care Settings: Gauging Doctors’ Perspectives

-As AI technologies become increasingly applicable and available in healthcare settings, their implementation will need to be guided and supervised by human beings – for both technical and social reasons.
-This is the conclusion at the centre of a new study by the PCHSS’s Enrico Coiera and colleagues at the Australian Institute of Health Innovation.
+As artificial intelligence (AI) technologies become increasingly applicable and available in healthcare settings, their implementation will need to be guided and supervised by human beings – for both technical and social reasons.
+This is the conclusion at the centre of a new study by the PCHSS’s Professor Enrico Coiera and colleagues at the Australian Institute of Health Innovation.

 Published in the Journal of American Medical Informatics Association, “Envisioning an artificial intelligence documentation assistant for future primary care consultations: A co-design study with general practitioners” focuses on the perspectives of doctors on AI in primary care settings.
 Also known as digital scribes, AI documentation assistants are designed to automatically generate medical notes based on patient-clinician conversations.
 They are intended to reduce the documentation burden on doctors, thereby helping prevent clinician burnout as well as potential loss of information.